-1 the information is held by the Department or Policy Body, any format that has been used by 2 the Department or Policy Body to create copies for its own use or for provision to other 3 agencies, or which is available to or easily generated by the department Department or Policy 4 Body, its officers or employees, including disk, tape, printout or monitor at a charge no greater 5 than the cost of the media on which it is duplicated.
-Inspection of documentary public 6 information on a computer monitor need not be allowed where the information sought is 7 necessarily and unseparably inseparably intertwined with information not subject to disclosure 8 under this ordinance Ordinance.
-Nothing in this section shall require a department to create a 9 new computer program or reprogram a computer system to respond to a request for 10 information or to release information where the release of that information would violate a 11 licensing agreement or copyright law. would jeopardize or compromise the security or integrity 12 of the original record or of any proprietary software in which it is maintained.
+Inspection and copying of documentary-public records information stored in (i)(l) electronic form shall be made available to the person requesting the information in any form requested the information is held by the department or policy body, any format that has been used by the department or policy body to create copies for its own use or for provision to other agencies, or which is available to or easily generated by the department department or policy body, its officers or employees, including disk, tape, printout or monitor at a charge no greater than the cost of the media on which it is duplicated.
+Inspection of documentary-public recordsinformation on a computer monitor need not be allowed where the information sought is necessarily and unseparably inseparably intertwined with information not subject to disclosure under this ordinanceOrdinance.
+Nothing in this section shall require a department to create a new-computer program or reprogram a computersystem application to that would respond to a request for information or take any action to release information where the release of that information would violate a licensing agreement or copyright law.that would jeopardize or compromise the security or integrity of the original record or of any proprietary software in which it is maintained.
 12 (Added by Ord.
-13 265-93, App.
+265-93, App.
 8/18/93; amended by Ord.
 253-96, App.
-6/19/96; Proposition G, 11/2/99) 14 15 SEC.
+6/19/96; Proposition G, 11/2/99)

+SEC.
 67.21-1.
 POLICY REGARDING USE AND PURCHASE OF COMPUTER SYSTEMS.
+13

-13 16 (a) It is the policy of the City and County of San Francisco to utilize computer 17 technology in order to reduce the cost of public records management, including the costs of 18 collecting, maintaining, and disclosing records subject to disclosure to members of the public 19 under this section.
-To the extent that it is technologically and economically feasible, 20 departments that use computer systems to collect and store public records shall program and 21 design these systems to ensure convenient, efficient, and economical public access to 22 existed in that format.
+(a) It is the policy of the City and County of San Francisco to utilize computer technology in order to reduce the cost of public records management, including the costs of